-Generate revenue from your trade mark
+Generating revenue from your trade mark

 Trade marks along with other brand assets are there to be used creatively, pro-actively and with imagination.
 We work with you to find ways in which the assets can be transformed into commercially valuable assets.